qcif-training/singularity-containers/_episodes/13-bio-example-host.md

 > ## Run the alignment
 >
-> Adapt the following command to run into the container:
+> Adapt the following BLAST command to run through the container:
 >
 > ```
 > $ blastp -query P04156.fasta -db $TUTO/demos/blast_db/zebrafish.1.protein.faa -out results.txt
 > ```
 > {: .bash}
 >
 > Note how we put the database files in a separate directory on purpose, so that you will need to bind mount its path with Singularity.
 Give it a go with building the syntax to run the `blastp` command.
 >
 > > ## Solution
 > >